Fine-tuning LLMs with Blackwell, RTX 50 series & Unsloth

 3. Install unsloth dependencies

-4. Download and build xformers
+4. Download and build xformers (Optional)

 Note that we have to explicitly set TORCH_CUDA_ARCH_LIST=12.0.

-Using conda or mamba
+Conda or mamba (Advanced)

 1. Install conda/mamba